What is a mortgage pre-approval letter?

 But, at the other end of the scale, some lenders require only a 580 score for FHA and VA loans.
 And if you make a down payment of 10%, you may be able to get an FHA loan when your score’s down at 500.
 Some other programs and lenders look for minimum scores of 620 or 640.

 So “good” credit varies hugely depending on the loan program.
-But one fact applies across the board: The higher your score, the lower the mortgage rate you’re likely to pay.Start your home buying journey here.
+But one fact applies across the board: The higher your score, the lower the mortgage rate you’re likely to pay.Check your home buying eligibility here (Mar 3rd, 2024)

 Does a pre-approval letter guarantee a home loan?